 Asking Price: $5,000 OBO

-These things are a blast.
+These things are fun to drive.
 If you don’t mind cruising like a grandma to and from the dirt.
 You will probably drive as fast off-road as you do on road.
 The gear ratios are made for creeping up steeps rather than towing a house or straight-lining it with fury.

 Kelly Blue Book: $4,500